pairinteraction/pairinteraction/doc/sphinx/installation.rst

 GSL
     The GNU Scientific Library (GSL) is a numerical library.

-ZeroMQ
-    ZeroMQ is a high-performance asynchronous messaging library.

 SWIG
     Simplified Wrapper and Interface Generator to generate a Python